agfianf/agfianf.github.io/docs/blog/posts/satellite/001-journey-show-object.md

 ## Next Up: Data Collection Adventure and Integrating Computer Vision into Maps

 Optimizing rendering is only half the story.
-How did those 700,000 polygons come together?
-In my next project, I’ll share how we built a system to "mesh" coastal regions from shapefiles, capture Google Maps satellite imagery via API, and predict objects with YOLO—all automated within a predefined grid.
+How did those 700,000 polygons collected?
+In my next project, I’ll share how we built a system to "mesh" specified regions from shapefiles, capture Google Maps satellite imagery via API, and predict objects with YOLO, all automated within a predefined grid.
 Stay tuned!

 ## Reference
 - [Understanding Map Tile Grids and Zoom (Medium)](https://medium.com/tomtom-developers/understanding-map-tile-grids-and-zoom-levels-262b3cf644e2)